 I remember thinking this must be what a panic attack feels like.

-I phoned Andy for some moral support and, while frantically pacing the clinic car park, treated him to a monologue that consisted mainly of me repeating down the phone the same four-letter word over and over and over (think the opening scenes of the film Four Weddings and a Funeral).
-I then phoned a friend who’s a couple of weeks ahead of me in terms of treatment – the one who said she wouldn’t have worried about not having had the injection and would just have waited until she’d got back home.
-The two of them found it all highly amusing, which I have to say did calm me down somewhat.
+I phoned my husband Andy for some moral support.
+While frantically pacing the clinic car park, I treated him to a monologue that consisted mainly of me repeating down the phone the same four-letter word over and over and over (think the opening scenes of the film Four Weddings and a Funeral).
+I then phoned a friend who’s a couple of weeks ahead of me in terms of treatment (although it has to be said she didn’t lose her hair).
+This is the friend who said she wouldn’t have worried about not having had the injection and would just have waited until she’d got back home.
+The two of them found my discomfort all highly amusing, which I have to say did calm me down somewhat.
 As they pointed out, I couldn’t have picked a more receptive audience for my wigless public debut.

 Deep breaths taken, I walked in.
 It wasn’t easy.
 Of course everyone I met said how good I looked, how well my hair was growing back, etc, etc, etc. I could literally feel the tension fading away.
 And when I explained it had been an accident and how it had come about, it felt even better.